Russian peacekeepers’ vehicles pass unhindered along Lachin-Khankendi road | News.az

 Russian peacekeepers’ vehicles pass unhindered along Lachin-Khankendi road

-Vehicles belonging to the Russian peacekeeping contingent continue to pass unhindered through the peaceful protest area on Azerbaijan’s Lachin-Khankendi road, News.Az reports.
+Vehicles belonging to the Russian peacekeeping contingent continue to pass unhindered through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Thursday ensured the free passage of 5 passenger cars and 33 trucks of Russian peacekeepers through the protest area.
+Peaceful protesters on Saturday ensured the free passage of 5 trucks of Russian peacekeepers through the protest area.
 The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.